Central Cee: Early life

-Oakley Neil H T Caesar-Su was born on 4 June 1998 in Ladbroke Grove, London, but relocated to Shepherd's Bush early in his life.
-He was raised by his mother alongside three younger brothers, one of whom is Juke Caesar, who appeared on the 23 mixtape under the name "Lil Bro".
+Oakley Neil Caesar-Su was born on 4 June 1998 in Ladbroke Grove, London to an English mother and a father of Guyanese and Chinese ancestry.
+His mother Rachel Caesar met his father at age 15 and began dating him against her parents' wishes, subsequently getting cut off financially.
+When Caesar-Su was seven, his parents separated and he began living with his mother and two younger brothers in Shepherd's Bush.
+He has an additional half-brother.
+One of his brothers is Juke Caesar, who appeared on the 23 mixtape under the name "Lil Bro".
+As a child, Caesar-Su would write poetry and raps, which he would then show to his mother, a social worker.

 When Caesar-Su visited his father, he would be shown American hip-hop.
 He would also be exposed to reggae and dancehall when he attended Notting Hill Carnival.
 Caesar-Su has stated that he kept to himself in school, but would occasionally misbehave and lose his temper.
-He went to the same school as rapper Digga D, being a couple of school years higher.
-Caesar-Su began recording music when he was 14.
-He worked at a shoe store for three weeks before finding out his wage and quitting.
+He went to the same school as rapper Digga D, being 2 years his senior.
+Caesar-Su left school at age 16.

+Caesar-Su became enamoured with pursuing music as a career after a friend took him to a music studio near Wandsworth Bridge at age 14.
+During his teenage years he worked at a shoe store for three weeks before finding out his wage and quitting.
+Caesar-Su eventually turned to selling drugs to earn money, stating, "When you're coming from where I'm coming from, everybody from all walks of life, nine times out of 10, they had to do that.
+It's like learning to ride a bike."